 Historically, Microsoft has been the prototypical corporate behemoth of old-school stuffiness.
 Remember all those Mac vs PC commercials back in the late 2000s?
 They were effective and funny because there was a thread of truth, at least in reputation.
 But Microsoft is hip again.
 And they’ve begun supporting hundreds of open-source projects on their Azure public cloud; embraced open-source in deep and meaningful ways through cash investment, sponsoring events; and – shockingly – even opened up large swaths of their treasure trove of patent-protected and proprietary applications and solutions to free use and development by the open-source community.
 In fact, as of 2016 Microsoft has more employees making contributions to GitHub projects than any other company.

 On the flip side, some of the largest open-source projects have come to understand that making a profit … and you know, actually hiring employees and providing benefits … is not a bad thing.
 These open-source projects have found a balance for their open-source principles and economic realities that really seems to work.
 RedHat makes a very good living servicing enterprise Linux installations all over the world.
 Automattic supports their open-source WordPress as a “free” Content Management System (CMS) and other open-source projects, but has nearly 700 full-time employees funded through advanced products, services, and hosting.
 And ASP.NET’s most popular CMS – DNN – has a full-featured Platform version available as open source and supported by the community.
-These projects have been so successful that most other open-source platforms have adopted similar model.
+These projects have been so successful that most other open-source platforms have adopted a similar model.

 And yes, I know that “open-source” is NOT the same thing as “free.”
 But this hybrid model has shifted the entire landscape of software and services around the world over the last fifteen years.
-It’s fundamentally shaped what has come to be called the “freemium” model – where basic or user-limited version of the software or service can be used for free for an unlimited amount of time, but larger installations have a fee that supports the entire organization.
+It’s fundamentally shaped what has come to be called the “freemium” model – where a basic or user-limited version of the software or service can be used for free for an unlimited amount of time, but larger installations have a fee that supports the entire organization.

 The marketplace drove all of this.
 And the marketplace is starting to see some real, significant side benefits.
 If you are missing out on these benefits, you may find yourself at a competitive disadvantage.

-Experiment, Participate, and Contribute to Gain the Benefits of Open-Source
+Experiment, Participate and Contribute to Gain the Benefits of Open-Source

 You do not have to be a “tech” company to benefit from allowing experimentation and participation with open-source solutions.
 If you have a tech department staffed with modern, intelligent, code-loving teams I have a news flash for you – they are already experimenting with open-source projects at home in their spare time.
 Here’s why: